ambiot/documents/doc/en/source/ambd_arduino/ambd/peripherals_and_examples/[RTL8722CSM] [RTL8722DM] Display User-Generated QR Code on E-Paper.rst

 datasheet <https://www.waveshare.net/w/upload/b/b5/2.9inch_e-Paper_(D)_Specification.pdf>`__ to
 know more about this module.
-Front view of the e-Paper Module:|1|\ RTL8722 wiring diagram:|image1|\ |image2|\ Firstly, you need to open the “DisplayQR” example in “File” -> “Examples” -> “AmebaEink” -> “EinkDisplayQR”:|image3|\ Modify the URL in the loop() section as your wish, after that, verify and upload the code to the Ameba board.
+Front view of the e-Paper Module:|1|\ RTL8722 wiring diagram:|image1|\ |image2|\ Firstly, you need to open the "DisplayQR" example in "File" -> "Examples" -> "AmebaEink" -> "EinkDisplayQR":|image3|\ Modify the URL in the loop() section as your wish, after that, verify and upload the code to the Ameba board.
 Upon successfully upload the sample code and press the reset button, a QR code generated based on the URL of your input will be shown on the